HigherOrderCO/Kind/README.md

     | zero       => Nat.zero
 ```

 Since Formality is total, recursion is performed by using the `fold` keyword, which is available inside cases of a pattern-match.
-It allows us to recursivelly apply the same logic to structurally smaller values.
+It allows us to recursively apply the same logic to structurally smaller values.

 ### Polymorphic types
 <a name="polomorphic-types"/>